Skip to main content

 Do I need a separate license for the Minnesota State Fair?

 Yes.
-Major events like the State Fair run their own vendor permitting on top of your Food Cart License.
+Major events like the State Fair run their own vendor permitting on top of your Mobile Food Unit License.
 Apply through the event well in advance.

-Once you have the permit, keep the renewal date out of your head.
+Once you have the permit, run the rest of the business in one place.

-VenVen is the operating system coffee cart operators use to run the business once the permit is in hand.
-Store your Minnesota permit number, the issuing agency contact, and the renewal date next to your bookings so a missed deadline does not kill an event.
+VenVen is the coffee cart software operators use to run the business once the permit is in hand.
+Inquiries, quotes, deposits, and event prep sit next to your real cost math, so the Minnesota paperwork you just finished turns into booked events.
 Free to start.

 Run the cart, not the paperwork.